mkrabset/gatefold/docs/ARCHITECTURE.md

   parent's ports.
 - `instanceBounds(design, parentDef, instance, def, pad)` / `hitTest(...)` — world-space
   bounds (using the effective size) and topmost hit detection.
+- `defContentsBounds(design, def)` — union of a composite's instance bounds (used to frame the view when entering a component).
+- `sevenSegLaneCount` / `arrayLaneCount` / `arrayIndicatorLanes` / `hitArrayIndicator` — the
+  resolved digit/lane geometry for the 7-seg and array primitives, shared by the renderer and hit-testing (each indicator/segment sits at its terminal/lane's exact y, and each lane is clickable in simulate mode).
 - `hitTestPort(wx, wy, instances, design, parentDef)` — nearest connectable pin, hit-tested against the whole terminal marker (a vertical segment of half-height `pinRadiusWorld(width)`), returning `{ ref, role }` where `role` is `source` (output pin) or `sink` (input pin).